tomsepe/pi-weather-dashboard/README.md

 ### **1. API Configuration**

-Ensure you have your **Weather Underground API Key** and **Station ID**.
-Update the variables in app.py:

-* STATION_ID: Your Vevor station identifier.
+You need a **Weather Underground / Weather.com API key** for forecast and (optionally) PWS current conditions.
+Set your **location** (city name, latitude, longitude), **Vevor/PWS on or off**, and other options in the app’s **Settings** page (gear icon in the nav); they are saved to `config/settings.json` and apply without restarting.
+For initial defaults or Docker, use `.env`:

-* API_KEY: Your personal PWS API key.
+* API_KEY: Your Weather.com / Wunderground API key (required for forecast).
+* WU_STATION_ID: Your PWS station ID (only if you use a personal weather station).
+* LAT_LON: Default latitude,longitude (e.g. `"44.05,-123.35"`) if not set in Settings.

 ```BASH
 nano .env
 ```
-Configure your api, weatherstaion id, lat and lon, and your home assistant access info
+Configure your API key, optional station ID, default lat/lon, and Home Assistant access:

 ```
 HA_URL=http:url_of_home_assistant_server:PORT